-Marble is a beautiful material for a worktop.
-It brings life and style to any kitchen or bathroom and will never go out of style.
+Marble is a beautiful material, it brings sophistication and elegance to any home and will never go out of style.
 No matter the look of your home there’s a colour of marble that will fit perfectly, be it white, black or even pink.
-Marble is a great material to choose for worktops because it is bright, smooth and will open any room.
-It’s also recognised as the highest quality surface for a worktop and is as popular now as ever but Marble does require a certain level of maintenance to keep it sparkling.
-Our experts run you through how to polish Marble surfaces below, for additional help and advice, contact our friendly team.
+Marble is a great material to choose for kitchens, bathrooms, walls, stairs and fireplaces around the home because it is bright, smooth and will open any room.
+It’s also recognised as the highest quality surface for a worktop and is as popular now as ever but marble does require a certain level of maintenance to keep it sparkling.
+Our experts run you through how to polish marble surfaces below, for additional help and advice, contact our friendly team.

 Polishing Marble Worktops

 Polishing marble countertops can help restore its shine and enhance its appearance.
 Here’s a step-by-step guide on how to polish marble:

 Before polishing, ensure that the marble surface is clean and free of dust, dirt, and any stains.
 Cleaning marble requires some special care to ensure that you don’t damage or stain the surface.
 You’ll need a soft cloth or sponge, a pH-neutral cleaner specifically designed for marble, warm water, and a dry, clean cloth for drying.

 Start by removing any loose dirt or dust from the marble surface using a soft cloth or a dusting tool.
 Mix a small amount of the pH-neutral marble cleaner with warm water according to the instructions on the product label.
 Avoid using acidic or abrasive cleaners, as they can harm the marble.
 Before cleaning the entire marble surface, it’s recommended to test the cleaning solution in a small, inconspicuous area to ensure it doesn’t cause any discolouration or damage.